json-everything/json-everything/docs_source/index.md

 ### JsonPath.Net

 JsonPath.Net provides JSON querying using the JSON Path querying language inspired by XPath and [conceptualized by Matt Goessner](https://goessner.net/articles/JsonPath/).
 An [RFC](https://github.com/jsonpath-standard/internet-draft) is currently being developed for JSON Path.
 This library will update as the upcoming spec evolves.

+### JsonPatch.Net

+JsonPatch.Net provides [JSON Patch](https://tools.ietf.org/html/rfc6902) support which can be used to modify JSON documents.